Bira/octopus-carnival/_drafts/wir-mm3-4e-meazel.md

     - lets-read
 ---

-This is the first time I'm seeing this monster, so it might be an original.
+This is the first time I'm seeing this monster, but it's been around since the 1e Fiend Folio.
+Most iterations kept the same haircut.

 ## The Lore